PROCESS PLANT ENGINEERING

 - Development of a comprehensive security and blast protection plan

-- Cost and benefit study of each option presented
+- Cost and benefit study of each option presented by our engineering consultants

 PLANT ENGINEERING DESIGN